 Persona 4 has a metaphorical example: Goddess Izanami wants to test mankind's potential, so she gives three people power and names them embodiments of a concept - Hope, Despair, and Emptiness - with the intention of acting based on which representative has the most success.

 In MOTHER 1, Giygas was originally an alien that was going to destroy the earth, but in the sequel, EarthBound, he becomes evil itself, as stated by Porky Minch.

 The Archangels of the Angiris Council in Diablo represent and act as embodiments of Valor, Justice, Wisdom, Fate, and Hope.
 At the end of Diablo III, Tyrael, formerly the Archangel of Justice, takes on the mantle of Wisdom, as its previous holder, Malthael, is out wandering the void.

 In his own words, Javik in Mass Effect 3 is "Vengeance".
 Not in a metaphysical sense, but he completely identifies himself, and regards his entire existence, as the medium of revenge for the extinction of the Protheans by the Reapers.
 Nothing else in his life matters or will ever matter but wreaking that vengeance.

 In Fate EXTRA, the playable Archer is distinct from his counterpart in Fate/stay night in that he, instead of becoming a Counter Guardian upon death, became the avatar and shape representing the abstract concept of the "ally of justice".
 His abstract nature is evident in his true name - "No Name".

 At the end of book six of Fans!, Lord Feral becomes the alphabet itself, succeeding the inventor of phonetic writing.

 Lord Kyran of EmergencyExit, also known as Lord Hate.
-To this Troper's memory, the idea is never fully explained, but he seems to personify and subsist on the hate of all beings.
+The idea is never fully explained, but he seems to personify and subsist on the hate of all beings.